 - Cecilia Brennecke When you feel the upper outer quadrant—which is the area between the nipple and the armpit—and it feels lumpier than the rest of the breast, that's normal.
 The same area on the other breast should feel somewhat the same.
 Not exactly the same, but somewhat the same.

-- New Breast Cancer Progression Model Developed At the very bottom of the breast, just above the crease or the fold, where an under wire would rest, the breast may have a very smooth or thick consistency, like the rind of a piece of fruit.
+- At the very bottom of the breast, just above the crease or the fold, where an under wire would rest, the breast may have a very smooth or thick consistency, like the rind of a piece of fruit.
 It's thick and smooth and the edge of it can feel like a ridge.
 Don't expect our descriptions to fit your breasts exactly.
 Our only message here is that the breast tends to have different patterns of consistency, depending on the area.
 Get to know how your own breast tissue feels, and if you have any questions, bring them to the attention of your doctor.

 - Cecilia Brennecke I think women are afraid of the self-exam because it's difficult.
 They're afraid that they would not find something that is important, or they would find too much and bother the doctor.
 But it's free and it works—you just have to practice.
 I think NOT doing something that could save your life is a lost opportunity.